Guccimane44/MathNote/SE_notes.md

 #### Incremental delivery
 In an incremental delivery process, customers define which of the services are most important and which are least important to them.
 A number of delivery increments are then defined, with each increment providing a subset of the system functionality.

+### 4. Process improvement
+Two quite different approaches to process improvement and change are used:
+* The process maturity approach, which has focused on improving process and project management and introducing good software engineering practice into an organization.
+* The agile approach, which has focused on iterative development and the reduction of overheads in the software process.

+The process maturity approach is rooted in plan-driven development and usually requires increased “overhead,” in the sense that activities are introduced that are not directly relevant to program development.
+Agile approaches focus on the code being developed and deliberately minimize formality and documentation.

+__Consequently, only large software companies now use this maturity-focused approach to software process improvement.__